Tau Beta Pi Engineering Futures Program — Hosting a Session

 You need someone who takes ownership of the session!
 This person is in charge of organizing the session and will follow up on all details relating to session setup.
 This person is the liaison between the students and Headquarters and your facilitator.
 At some chapters, this role is the job description of a specific officer; at others, the president takes on the role.

-Select a module
+Select a Module

 Please review the Curriculum for details on the modules offered.

-A chapter may begin with any module other than Advanced People Skills, which must follow Basic People Skills.
-Chapters typically cycle through modules before repeating any; if you are unsure what your chapter has held in the recent past, please contact Headquarters for that information.
-Headquarters or any facilitator may also help you select a module if you are unsure of what to hold.
+A chapter may begin with any module and typically cycles through modules before repeating any.
+If you are unsure what module(s) your chapter has held in the recent past, please contact Headquarters for that information.
+Headquarters or any facilitator may also help you select a module if you are unsure.

-Find and reserve a room with the required resources
+Find and Reserve a Room with the Required Resources

 Engineering Futures sessions are very interactive discussions and not lectures!
 For that reason, the chapter should reserve a room in which the tables and chairs may be moved around, rather than a lecture hall.
 The suggested room layout is an arc of chairs in a single row facing the screen or board.
 A visual is provided here.
 Please discuss the specific room layout with your facilitator prior to your session.